Chuong D. Hoang, M.D.

-My research interests are in developing novel biomarkers and therapeutic strategies in thoracic cancers (malignant mesothelioma, thymic epithelial tumors, non-small cell lung carcinoma, etc.) by systematically identifying and exploiting disease-specific microRNA delivered in vivo via novel clinical delivery system(s).
+My research interests are in developing novel biomarkers and therapeutic strategies in thoracic cancers (malignant mesothelioma, thymic epithelial tumors, non-small cell lung carcinoma, etc.).
+These clinical objectives are achieved by integrating a better understanding of tumor biology with testing of new experimental anti-cancer agents.

 Selected Recent Publications